paulov-t/FIFA-20-Career-Mod/README.md

 - Top scorers and assisters are more realistic

 # Team Selection
-- The AI will always pick their best 11 players, rotating only for Friendlies
+- The AI will always pick their best 11 players, rotating only for Friendlies and Cup matches

 ## Finances